park-sangbeom/ril_mm/readme.md

 # Robotics Intelligence Lab, Mobile Manipulator (RIL_MM)

 ## Overview
-The UR5 with Robotiq Gripper85 and Husky mobile manipulator tutorial will show you how to operate a mobile manipulator using Gazebo, RViz, MoveIt
+This mobile manipulator(UR5 with Robotiq Gripper85 and Husky) tutorial will  you how to operate a mobile manipulator using Gazebo, RViz, MoveIt